 You can help weave the pieces of her life back together.

-A life-changing fistula repair operation costs $600, so a gift of $50 a month can pay for one within a year.
-A monthly gift of $30 can fund an operation in less than two years.
+$700 could fund one standard fistula operation in a Hamlin regional hospital, restoring a woman’s life – so a gift of $60 a month can pay for one within a year!
+And a monthly gift of $30 can fund an operation in two years.

 Where will my donations go?

-Hamlin Fistula Ethiopia is dedicated to restoring the health and dignity of women who have survived a horrendous – and preventable – childbirth injury: obstetric fistula.
+Hamlin Fistula Ethiopia is dedicated to eradicating obstetric fistula and restoring the health and dignity of women who have survived this horrendous – and preventable – childbirth injury.

-- Treatment: In rural Ethiopia, women have little access to maternal healthcare.
+- Treatment: In rural areas of Ethiopia and Uganda, women have little access to maternal healthcare.
 If their labour is obstructed, they almost always lose their baby and suffer unimaginably horrific internal damage.
 We work to mend this trauma, through surgery, rehabilitation and counselling.